logo

 The Associate of Arts in Social Sciences

 The Associate of Arts in Social Sciences at UCCI provides students with foundational knowledge in psychology, sociology, and political science, emphasizing critical thinking and research skills.
-This program prepares graduates for entry-level roles in education, social services, and community outreach or for further study in UCCI’s Bachelor of Social Sciences program.
+This programme prepares graduates for entry-level roles in education, social services, and community outreach or for further study in UCCI’s Bachelor of Social Sciences programme.
 With a focus on Caribbean society, social change, and global issues, students gain a well-rounded perspective on human behavior and societal structures.

 Key Facts about the Programme